tijmenvangulik/Ergometerspace/README.md

 - Create your own dashboard with values and gauges and other widgets
 -  Row together over the internet
     * See each other and projected positions
+    * Share your power curve to other rowers
     * Publish a high score
     * Chat
     * Traffic light